raystack/dagger/README.md

 [![Version](https://img.shields.io/github/v/release/odpf/dagger?logo=semantic-release)](https://github.com/odpf/dagger/releases/latest)

-Dagger or Data Aggregator is an easy-to-use, configuration over code, cloud-native framework built on top of Apache Flink for stateful processing of both real time and historical streaming data.
+Dagger or Data Aggregator is an easy-to-use, configuration over code, cloud-native framework built on top of Apache Flink for stateful processing of data.
 With Dagger, you don't need to write custom applications or complicated code to process data as a stream.
 Instead, you can write SQL queries and UDFs to do the processing and analysis on streaming data.

 ![](docs/static/img/overview/dagger_overview.png)